SanicTK2/iidxguide/docs/c_feat_history.md

 * Expanded ☆1-7+ difficulty scale into ☆1-8
 * Introduced FULL COMBO effect
 * Allows 1P and 2P to independently select play options
+* In DP, allows 1P side and 2P side to have different options.
+It was possible to set [different speed modifiers on the two sides](https://www.youtube.com/watch?v=IQyYKSf6Beg), or have different assist options, such as setting 5KEY modifier but only on left hand.
 * Added JUDGE display option (in-game counter UI for PGREAT, GREAT, etc.)

 ### beatmania IIDX 11 IIDXRED (October 28, 2004)